MattJNuval/ProjectFindMeA/README.md

-# ProjectStudySession
+# ProjectFindMeA
-This is a mobile application that finds the nearest coffee shop available to study in
+This is a mobile application that finds you the nearest business that you are looking for